-The State of Nuclear Power Safety Inspectorate (VATESI) regulates nuclear and radiation safety at nuclear power and waste management facilities; safety and security of nuclear and nuclear fuel cycle materials; safety and security of activities involving sources of ionizing radiation in the area of nuclear energy; and non-proliferation issues concerning nuclear weapons.
+The State Nuclear Power Safety Inspectorate (VATESI) regulates nuclear and radiation safety as well as security at nuclear power and radioactive waste management facilities; transportation safety and security of nuclear and nuclear fuel cycle materials; safety and security of activities involving sources of ionizing radiation in the area of nuclear energy; and non-proliferation issues concerning nuclear weapons.

-Lithuania has one nuclear power plant, Ignalina Nuclear Power Plant with two RMBK-1500 units which are both closed.
-Unit-1 was finally shutdown in 2004 and Unit-2 in 2009.
-Unit-1 reactor is defueled and Unit-2 reactor still has about 2/3 of its fuel inside.
-About 3/4 of the whole Ignalina spent fuel inventory are kept at the units spent fuel pools.
-Decontamination and dismantling activities of no more needed equipment are in progress
+Lithuania has one nuclear power plant, Ignalina Nuclear Power Plant with two RMBK-1500 units which are both permanently shut down: Unit-1 in 2004 and Unit-2 in 2009.
+Both reactors are defueled.
+License holder – State Enterprise Ignalina NPP – has plans to defuel both units’ spent fuel pools until 2022.
+Decontamination and dismantling activities of no more needed equipment are in progress.

-- Operating storage facility for cemented liquid waste.
-On 10 March 2006 VATESI issued a license to Ignalina Nuclear Power Plant for operation of storage facility for storage of cemented spent ion-exchange resins, filter aid (perlite) and part of evaporator concentrate with solid particle sediments.
+- Storage facility for cemented liquid waste.
+On 10 March 2006 VATESI issued a license to Ignalina NPP for operation of storage facility for cemented spent ion-exchange resins, filter aid (perlite) and part of evaporator concentrate with solid particle sediments.

-- Solid radioactive waste retrieval facilities (project B2) these facilities are dedicated for retrieval and initial characterisation of the Ignalina NPP operational waste from the old storage facilities (buildings 155, 155/1, 157, 157/1) and characterization of very low-level radioactive waste.
-For retrieval facilities from 155 and 155/1 buildings the construction licence was issued in June 2017 and since June 2020, the facility is in operation.
-For retrieval facilities from 157 and 157/1 buildings the technical design was agreed on in 2014.
-About 27 000 m3 of waste will be retrieved from mentioned buildings and most will be sent to new solid radioactive waste management and storage facilities (project B3/4).
+- Solid radioactive waste retrieval facilities (project B2) these facilities are dedicated for retrieval of the Ignalina NPP operational waste from the old storage facilities (buildings 155, 155/1, 157, 157/1) and characterization of very low-level radioactive waste.
+For retrieval facilities from 155 and 155/1 buildings the operational license was issued in June 2017 and since June 2020, the facility is in operation.
+For retrieval facilities from 157 and 157/1 buildings, the “hot trials” started in October 2017.
+About 27 000 m3 of waste have to be retrieved and most will be sent to new solid radioactive waste management and storage facilities (project B3/4).

-- Solid radioactive waste management and storage facilities (project B3/4) On 27 August 2009, VATESI issued a licence to Ignalina NPP for the construction of new solid radioactive waste management and storage facilities.
-About 128 000 m3 of solid radioactive operational and decommissioning waste will be managed in new solid radioactive waste management facilities.
+- Solid radioactive waste management and storage facilities (project B3/4) – all solid radioactive operational and decommissioning waste will be managed in new solid radioactive waste management facilities.
 The planned capacity of the storage facility for short-lived radioactive waste is about 2500 m3 and for long-lived radioactive waste is about 2000 m3.
 These storage facilities could be extended if necessary.
 The operational license was issued in October 2017 and “hot trials” of facilities have started.

-- Very low level radioactive waste storage facility (project B19-1) On 18 March 2010 VATESI issued a license to Ignalina NPP, whereby Ignalina NPP is permitted to construct a very low level radioactive waste storage facility.
-This facility started the commercial operation in 2013.
+- Very low-level radioactive waste storage facility (project B19-1) – this facility started commercial operation in 2013.
 The load capacity of this buffer storage is 4000 m3.
-When the storage facility is filled in, radioactive waste will be transferred into very low level radioactive waste repository approximately every 2 years.
+Radioactive waste will be transferred into very low-level radioactive waste repository approximately every 2 years.

-- Very low level radioactive waste disposal facility (project B19-2) On 23 December 2015 VATESI issued a license to Ignalina Nuclear Power Pant, whereby Ignalia Nuclear Power Plant is permitted to construct and operate a very low level radioactive waste disposal facility.
+- Very low-level radioactive waste disposal facility (project B19-2) – on 23 December 2015 VATESI issued a license to construct and operate a very low level radioactive waste disposal facility.
 Capacity of very low level radioactive waste disposal will be 60 000 m3.
-Planned start of operation is in 2018.
+Planned start of operation is in 2021.

 Main legal instruments

-The key legal documents associated with the use of nuclear energy for peaceful purposes are the Law on Nuclear Energy, Law on Nuclear Safety, Law on Radioactive Waste Management, and the Law on Radiation Safety.
-Based on the mentioned Laws, the Government of the Republic of Lithuania and its institutions develop secondary legislation, with VATESI being responsible for establishing nuclear and radiation (at nuclear and waste management facilities) safety, nuclear materials accounting and control as well as physical security regulations.
+The key legal documents, associated with the use of nuclear energy for peaceful purposes, are the Law on Nuclear Energy, Law on Nuclear Safety, Law on the Management of Radioactive Waste and the Law on Radiation Protection.
+Based on the aforementioned laws, the Government and competent authorities of the Republic of Lithuania develop secondary legislation, with VATESI being responsible for establishing nuclear and radiation (at nuclear and radioactive waste management facilities) safety, nuclear materials accounting and control as well as physical security regulations.